black-code1/freeCodeCamp/Learn-Basic-Debugging-by-Building-a-Random-Background-Color-Changer/README.md

 Open up the index.html to see the correct id name for that button element.

 Then fix the error for the document.querySelector("#click-btn"); line.

+# Step 8
+CamperBot has finished building out their random background color changer.
+However, when they click the button, the background color does not change.

+It looks like they are trying to use the onclick property but they are using it incorrectly.
+The onclick property should be assigned a function reference.

+Fix the error in the btn.onclick = changeBackgroundColor(); line.

+Remember that you worked with the onclick property in the Role playing game project.
+Look back at the final solution to see how onclick was properly used.

+Once you fix that final bug, the random background color changer will be complete!